bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/name.md

 ### Function names in classes

-You can use `obj.constructor.name` to check the "class" of an object (but be sure to read the warnings below):
+You can use `obj.constructor.name` to check the “class” of an object (but be sure to read the warnings below):

     function Foo() {}  // ES2015 Syntax: class Foo {}

     var fooInstance = new Foo();
     console.log(fooInstance.constructor.name); // logs "Foo"

-**Warning:** The script interpreter will set the built-in `Function.name` property only if a function does not have an own property called _name_ (see section [9.2.11 of the ECMAScript2015 Language Specification](https://www.ecma-international.org/ecma-262/6.0/#sec-setfunctionname)).
-However, ES2015 specifies the _static_ keyword such that static methods will be set as OwnProperty of the class constructor function (ECMAScript2015, [14.5.14.21.b](https://www.ecma-international.org/ecma-262/6.0/#sec-runtime-semantics-classdefinitionevaluation) + [12.2.6.9](https://www.ecma-international.org/ecma-262/6.0/#sec-object-initializer-runtime-semantics-propertydefinitionevaluation)).
+**Warning:** The script interpreter will set the built-in `Function.name` property only if a function does not have an own property called *name* (see section [9.2.11 of the ECMAScript2015 Language Specification](https://www.ecma-international.org/ecma-262/6.0/#sec-setfunctionname)).
+However, ES2015 specifies the *static* keyword such that static methods will be set as OwnProperty of the class constructor function (ECMAScript2015, [14.5.14.21.b](https://www.ecma-international.org/ecma-262/6.0/#sec-runtime-semantics-classdefinitionevaluation) + [12.2.6.9](https://www.ecma-international.org/ecma-262/6.0/#sec-object-initializer-runtime-semantics-propertydefinitionevaluation)).

-Therefore we can't obtain the class name for virtually any class with a static method property `name()`:
+Therefore we can’t obtain the class name for virtually any class with a static method property `name()`:

     class Foo {
       constructor() {}